huertad/Yelp-Review-Scraper/README.md

 Scrapes reviews from businesses yelp url

-scraper.js module returns array with objects, example of response shown below.
+scraper.js module takes in the url of a businesses main yelp page then returns array with review objects, example of response shown below.

 [
   {